-'Information, Advice and Guidance' (IAG) refers to information, advice and guidance in the context of Careers
+'Information, Advice and Guidance' (IAG) refers to information, advice and guidance in the context of Careers Education.

-Education.
 It is about helping pupils to plan and prepare for their futures and assisting them to make choices and decisions that are carefully considered and well informed.
 Parents and Carers are an integral part of this process.
 'Careers Education Information, Advice and Guidance' (CEIAG) is part of the Character Education programme and incorporates employability learning.
 CEIAG is central to Trinity's overall aim of raising achievement for all pupils.

-CEIAG and Employability at Trinity reflects current legislation, in particular the Education Act 2011, the statutory guidance 'Careers Guidance and Inspiration in Schools' issued by the DfE in March 2015, the Careers Development

-Institute (CDI) framework for careers, employability and enterprise education (2015), the Ofsted Inspection framework 2016 and Gatsby Benchmarks of Good Career Guidance 2014.
+CEIAG and Employability at Trinity reflects current legislation, in particular the Education Act 2011, the statutory guidance 'Careers Guidance and Inspiration in Schools' issued by the DfE in January 2023 the Careers Development Institute (CDI) framework for careers, employability and enterprise education (2015), the Ofsted Inspection framework 2022 and Gatsby Benchmarks of Good Career Guidance 2014.
 The key point is that pupils have access to impartial IAG.
 The Raising of the Participation Age is now fully implemented so pupils have to stay in education or training until their eighteenth birthday and the school has an increased responsibility to track their progression and for logging their destinations.
+Most recent additions include a minimum encounter of 2 different T Levels, apprenticeship providers in each of KS3 and 4.